 June 6, 2018, Kentucky’s Chief Justice denied a request by Governor M. Bevin to remove a judge the governor called an “incompetent hack” from presiding over a lawsuit challenging Kentucky’s new pension law.
 Meanwhile, Pike County received its 1st payment from a controversial $400,000 loan it gave to a company promising to create jobs; the company raised the money through cryptocurrency.

-On June 6, 2023, Merck Drug Company sued the U.S. of A. over a law that allowed the government to negotiate prescription drug prices with pharmaceutical companies, a reform aimed at cutting costs for the elderly and disabled Medicare patients that the giant drug dealer says is tantamount to “extortion.”
-Legacy media provides no update to the suit.
+On June 6, 2023, Merck Drug Company sued the U.S. of A. over the 2022 Inflation Reduction Act (IRA) that allowed the government to negotiate prescription drug prices with pharmaceutical companies.
+The law tried to cut costs for the elderly and disabled Medicare patients.
+Big Pharma cried and claimed it was nothing but “extortion.”
+Merck lost, but they are appealing.